As we near the end of 2025, homebuyers, investors, and financial planners are looking ahead…

 Several factors fuel Kansas Cityโs 2025 market:

-New Construction: Permits rose 13.8% nationally, with growth in Olathe and Kearney.
+- New Construction: National building permits have decreased in 2025, with slower growth in Olathe and Kearney.

-Affordability: Kansas Cityโs median price is 38โ48% below the national $419,000, drawing millennials and investors.
+- Affordability: Kansas Cityโs median price is 25โ46% below the national $425,000, drawing millennials and investors.

 Tips for Buyers, Sellers, and Investors